nickinikbakht/Active-learnign/Sample for learning/README.md

-# 🧠 Active Learning in Machine Learning
+# 🧠 My personal not about Active Learning in Machine Learning

 ## 🔹 Definition
 **Active learning** is a machine learning technique where the model itself chooses which data points it wants to learn from.